drew7721/module-templatehints/README.md

 ### Frontend

-You can use the `Shift + Ctrl + H` key combination on the frontend to toggle the display of the layout hints.
+After enabling the hints from the backend you can use the `Shift + Ctrl + H` key combination on the frontend to toggle the display of the layout hints.

-### Enable/Disable
+### Backend Enable/Disable
 You can enable the hints from the console or the admin panel.

 **Console:**